Justice is getting the implementation right

-We’ve created a model for auto-expungement of eligible criminal records.
-We’re launching a pilot with district attorneys across California to use Code for America’s technology to read RAP sheets, determine eligible offenses, and automatically file petitions for expungement.
-Focused first on Prop 64, we will clear more than 250,000 eligible records by 2019, but our ultimate goal is to help millions of people nationwide.
+We’ve created a model for automatic clearance of eligible criminal records.
+We’re launching a pilot with district attorneys across California to use Code for America’s technology to read RAP sheets, determine eligible offenses, and automatically file petitions for record clearance.
+Focused first on Prop 64, we will clear more than 250,000 eligible records by 2019, but our ultimate goal is to help millions of people nationwide

 To support this work, Code for America has launched an ambitious campaign to raise the funds to right a wrong, starting in California, and eventually nationwide, and provide yet another proof point that government can work the way it should.

 It makes it difficult to find and keep a job, get a professional license, enroll in public benefits, secure housing, and obtain a student loan.

 It affects millions of people.